whoistfq/INF2004-T60/README.md

 ## Objective

 SD Card Driver
-* Create an SD Card Driver such that it can read/write from the sd card.
+* Create an SD Card Driver such that it can read/write from the SD card.
 * This component is necessary to store stolen credentials.
-* A User Interface for configuring and managing the system, display real-time network statistics.
+* A User Interface for configuring and managing the system, displaying real-time network statistics.

 NAT ROUTER AP CONFIGURATION SETUP
 * Develop an ethernet driver that will create the mesh connection between two devices.